 - Blood tests show that you may have chronic liver disease.
-A liver biopsy tells your doctors more about this disease and how much damage has been done to your liver. - If you are a liver transplant patient, you will have many liver biopsies.
+A liver biopsy tells your doctors more about this disease and how much damage has been done to your liver. - As a liver transplant patient, you will have many liver biopsies.
 The biopsy is one of your regular screening tests.
 It helps your doctors see if rejection is present.
 It can also help find the cause of abnormal liver tests.

-Your doctor believes that it is safer to do a transjugular liver biopsy than to insert a needle directly into the skin of your belly.
-It may be that you have a problem with blood clotting or a large amount of fluid in your belly.
+Your doctor believes that it is safer to do a transjugular liver biopsy than to insert a needle directly into your abdomen (percutaneous).
+It may be that you have a problem with blood clotting or a large amount of fluid in your abdomen.

 This X-ray was taken during a transjugular liver biopsy.
-The dark line is the catheter.
+It shows the catheter (dark line) entering the liver.